blox/blox/docs/deployment-ux.md

 SomeEnvironment/Prod:2    Active       6         6
 ```

-### Daemon update semantics
+### Daemon deployments

+There are some deployment peculiarities specific to Daemon Environments.

+#### Deployment strategies
-Daemon deployments have two update methods, with different availability
+Daemon deployments have two update strategies, with different availability
 impacts

 1. Terminate before replace

-    If you're using this deployment method, then Blox will kill
+    If you're using this deployment strategy, then Blox will kill
     `(100 - MinHealthyPercent)%` of tasks, and only launch new tasks to
     replace as they are successfully terminated.
 This will ensure that
     there's never more than one version of the Task running at the same